 The diet also reverses a slowing metabolism, making it up to 10 times faster, say researchers at Bethel University in Minnesota.
 Metabolism is determined by muscle tissue.
 And studies at the University of Southern California show that women lose about one percent of their muscle tissue each year after the age of 30, and the process accelerates as we get older — in fact, by age 60, most women have lost 20 percent of their total muscle mass.
 So as we lose lean muscle mass, metabolism naturally slows.
 But the protein and healthy fats included in the keto diet actually combat this natural decline, helping to preserve metabolism-revving muscle, even as excess fat melts away.
 As a result, you won’t experience slimming slowdowns as the weight comes off.

 Fortunately, keto dieters have hit upon a strategy that makes it easy to get results.
 The key is making the diet simple and automated.
-“You can skip the keto diet math,” promises Denver-based diet expert Jeffry Gerber, M.D., author of Eat Rich, Live Long ($18.79, Amazon).
+“You can skip the keto diet math,” promises Denver-based diet expert Jeffry Gerber, M.D., author of Eat Rich, Live Long (Buy on Amazon, $16.99).
 Instead, check out these super-easy keto meal plans or create your own meals following Dr. Gerber’s no-stress guidelines: “Start with 2 cups of raw or 1 cup of cooked leafy greens or cruciferous vegetables.
 Then add 2 to 3 servings of fat from avocado, butter, cheese, nuts, or oils,” he says.
 “Top it off with a palm-sized serving of protein.”

+But, is keto diet safe for over 50?
 Speedy slimming is just the start of the benefits.
 Turns out, the ketogenic diet is also a real heart-saver, reducing artery-harming triglycerides by 300 percent and balancing cholesterol levels.
 “Research shows that the keto diet improves or reverses type 2 diabetes as well,” adds Dr. Scher.
 More good news: A keto diet has a beneficial impact on the brain, resulting in a 62 percent improved memory.
 Plus, increasing your intake of healthy fats has been proven to rein in arthritis pain, stimulate hair growth and tighten skin — which helps women lose big without sagging skin.

 This article originally appeared in our print magazine.